Luca3700/SudokuResolver/README.md

 To solve the problem, it is used MiniZinc, a free and open-source constraint modeling language, and to write the GUI is used PyQt5, a powerful python library to write a graphical interface.

 ## To do
-* Create a gui
-* Create the controller
+* improve the aesthetics of the graphics